 DIY seam guides

-And finally, I want to show you seam guides you can easily make yourself if for some reason you don’t have any seam guide.
-They are not as good as store bought seam guides but they can be used occasionally with acceptable results.
+And finally, I want to show you seam guides you can easily make yourself if for some reason you don’t have any seam guides.
+They are not as good as store-bought seam guides but they can be used occasionally with acceptable results.

 I heard – and I tested – that you can use painter’s tape – just stick a piece on your machine parallel to the throat plate.
 It might be called masking tape, or perhaps frog tape.
 But the tape is thin, so you have to be very careful not to go off the stitching line.
 The tape doesn’t leave any residue on the machine.

-Some people advise to use a piece of elastic with sewn together edges.
+Some people advise using a piece of elastic with sewn-together edges.
 It works about the same as the painter’s tape.
-And of course elastic is something you will use in other projects anyway, so you miight as well but it in bulk.
+And of course elastic is something you will use in other projects anyway, so you might as well buy it in bulk.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are need to sew straight and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to sew straight, and follow me on Pinterest for more tips, tutorials, and inspiration!